higs4281/panda-loaders/README.md

 Dependencies are csvkit and requests, for which you could substitute csv and urllib.
 It also uses Django's slugify function, but it's a convenience.

 The script works on a local directory structure and assumes the data is from the current year.
-It also uses a file called HEADER.txt that matches the raw files, which have no headers.
+It also uses a tab-delimited file called HEADER.txt that matches the raw files, which have no headers.